breandan/kotlingrad/README.md

 * [Symbolic differentiation](https://en.wikipedia.org/wiki/Differentiation_rules): manually differentiate and compare the values returned on a subset of the domain with AD.
 * [Finite difference approximation](https://en.wikipedia.org/wiki/Finite_difference_method): sample space of symbolic (differentiable) functions, comparing results of AD to FD.

-For example, consider the following test, which checks whether the manual derivative and the automatic derivative, when evaluated at a given point, are equal to within the limits of numerical precision:
+For example, consider the following test, which checks whether the manual derivative and the automatic derivative, when evaluated at a given point, are equal to each other within the limits of numerical precision:

 ```kotlin
 val x = variable("x")